Nursing Home Neglect and

 Our law firm is dedicated to protecting the elderly

 No human being should ever be a victim of physical, mental, emotional or sexual abuse.
 Acts of nursing home abuse and neglect are particularly reprehensible because the victims are some of the most vulnerable people in our society.
-That's why Johnson Greer Law Group is dedicated to preventing abuse from happening and holding those who allow abuse to take place accountable.
+That's why the elder abuse attorney at Johnson Greer Law Group is dedicated to preventing abuse from happening and holding those who allow abuse to take place accountable.

 The risk factors that lead to abuse and neglect of the elderly are complex, and friends and relatives of vulnerable people need to do their part to help keep their loved ones safe.
-Here are some ways you can contribute to preventing elder abuse:
+Here are some ways you can contribute to preventing elder abuse in nursing homes and everywhere else:

 • Pre-plan the transition to care.
 Unfortunately, an elderly person's transition to a nursing home or rehabilitation facility is often done in response to a crisis, with little or no time for planning.
 Those rapid transitions are a breeding ground for abuse and neglect.
 If you are considering placing a parent or relative in a nursing home, take the time to plan ahead.
 Visit the facility and look for any risk factors for abuse, such as poor cleanliness or clearly tired or overworked staff.